tekumara/notes/build-deploy.md

 1. Notifications of success/failure
 1. Steps can be blocks that require manual intervention
 1. Steps can be expressed in YAML rather than a general-purpose language
+1. Pipelines can run on a schedule

 ## pipeline

 Assumes green/blue deployment (is this reasonable for CF/k8s?)
 Q: where do medium-sized tests go?

 1. check-test